CarolinaPalacios/discord-clone/README.md

 VITE_LK_TOKEN=
 ```

-VITE_CLERK_PUBLISHABLE_KEY is your Clerk publishable key, you will find them at "API Keys" section as "Publishable key".
+`VITE_CLERK_PUBLISHABLE_KEY` is your Clerk publishable key, you will find them at "API Keys" section as "Publishable key".
 [Clerk dashboard](https://dashboard.clerk.com/).

-VITE_LK_SERVER_URL is the URL of the LiveKit server.
+`VITE_LK_SERVER_URL` is the URL of the LiveKit server.
 You can find it on the LiveKit dashboard under "Settings" section and under "Keys" tab, select the project that you've created and copy the URL of "Websocket URL".
-For VITE_LK_TOKEN, you will click on "Generate token" button.
+For `VITE_LK_TOKEN`, you will click on "Generate token" button.
 [LiveKit dashboard](https://cloud.livekit.io/).

 2. [Start the Vite server](): To start the Vite server, execute the following command in the root directory of the repository: